 If you provide goods or services to consumers with a document evidencing a warranty against defects you must adhere to the requirements of the ACL.

 The ACCC and other ACL Regulators expect compliance with the requirements at all levels of the supply chain (that is, suppliers and manufacturers alike).

 If providing a written warranty against defects, the information must be expressed in reasonably plain language, be legible and presented clearly either when:

-From 9 June 2019, there are mandatory text requirements for ‘warranties against defects’ when supplying services, or when supplying goods with services in addition to mandatory text for the supply of goods.
+There are mandatory text requirements for ‘warranties against defects’ for services supplied after 9 June 2019, or for services supplied with goods after 9 June 2019, in addition to mandatory text for the supply of goods.